 The logo’s bright colors show a bright children’s world of fun, surprise, and novelty.
 The main shade chosen is red, which animates the emblem like playful laughter.
 The color reflects emotions, love, and joy from knowing the world.
 It also indicates the various incidents around which the series is built.

 The inscription’s font was created for the series.
-Its full and round glyphs describe Caillou’s rich and full life: many close people and a huge world of fantasies, which the baby mixes with reality.
+Its full, round glyphs describe Caillou’s rich, full life: many close people and a vast world of fantasies, which the baby mixes with reality.